 If you know how to code, you could develop the app and sell it yourself, versus paying someone else to do it.

-And if those coding boot camps I mentioned earlier are too steep for your budget, you can start learning how to code for free with Treehouse.
+Best of all, you can start learning how to code for free with Treehouse!

 If you’re more inclined to web design but you’ve got the coding skills to be a developer, you could meet in the middle and be a WordPress theme designer.

-Both of these online businesses are based around selling themes.
+Both of these online businesses are based on selling themes.
 You can totally use them as inspiration for your own web development aspirations as you start a successful home business.